Dry Ice Cleaning Services – CO2 Surface Cleaning

 When you need cleaning processes that are safe and effective, consider dry ice blasting services.
 Powerful and efficient, dry ice cleaning can handle grime and stubborn residue without the need for harsh chemicals and without creating secondary waste.

-At Environmental Alternatives, Inc. (EAI), we enhance the quality of our dry ice blasting services by making our own dry ice on demand at our work site.
+At Environmental Alternatives, Inc. (EAI), we enhance the quality of our dry ice blasting services by making our own dry ice on demand at your work site.
 On-site dry ice production allows for greater efficiency, so you can get the comprehensive cleaning services you need for your industrial environment.

 What Are Dry Ice Blasting and CO2 Dry Ice Cleaning Services?